Tianyi20/tianyi20.github.io/_pages/about.md

 # Profili

 I'm a Robotics master student from [Yale University](https://seas.yale.edu/departments/mechanical-engineering-and-materials-science), major in [mechanical engineering & material science](https://seas.yale.edu/faculty-research/research-areas/robotics-mechatronics-and-human-machine-interface).
-I like **Applied Motion Planning**, **Perception**, and **Vision Language Model** with practical robots!
+I like **Applied Motion Planning** and **Perception** with pragmatic robotic design!

-**The goal of my work** is to enable people to intuitively control or work alongside robot manipulation platforms to perform critical tasks deemed unsuitable, undesirable, understaffed, or unsafe for people, such as industrial robotics arm assembly, remote teleoperation programming, soft robotics, and even control with virtual reality.
+I wish my work can eventually enable people to intuitively control or work alongside robot manipulation platforms to perform critical tasks deemed unsuitable, undesirable, understaffed, or unsafe for people.
 I use interdisciplinary techniques across **robotics and computer science**, including **motion planning**,  **machine learning**, **visual-perception**, **Vision-language model**,**virtual reality**, **communication system** to formulate and validate solutions within problems in diverse fields.

 I always consider how to bring a true agent into household?!
 And I consider it as a dynamic system as follow.